ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 #### Magic Items and Spellcasters

-A few NPCs in Emberwood Village sell a limited selection of magic items, mostly potions and scrolls:
+A few NPCs in Emberwood Village sell a limited selection of magic items, mostly potions and scrolls.

-- Aldor the Immense sells a small selection of uncommon and rare magical items, and will offer to purchase found magic items as well.
-- Flamekeeper Hanna or Old Zoya offer spellcasting services of spells up to 3rd level.

-These characters also sell expensive spell components for spells of 3rd level and lower, and occasionally have one or two components for spells of 4th or 5th level.

-Characters seeking more powerful magic items, higher level spell components, or the services of higher-level spellcasters must prove themselves to the factions.

 #### Law and Order